Effective altruism: Philosophy

 Effective altruists focus on the many philosophical questions related to the most effective ways to benefit others.
 Such philosophical questions shift the starting point of reasoning from "what to do" to "why" and "how".
-There is little consensus on the answers, and there are differences between effective altruists who believe that they should do the most good they possibly can with all of their resources and those who only try do the most good they can within a defined budget.
+There is not a consensus on the answers, and there are also differences between effective altruists who believe that they should do the most good they possibly can with all of their resources and those who only try do the most good they can within a defined budget.

-The view of effective altruism as doing the most good one can within a defined budget can be compatible with a wide variety of views on morality and meta-ethics, as well as traditional religious teachings on altruism such as in Christianity.
+According to MacAskill, the view of effective altruism as doing the most good one can within a defined budget can be compatible with a wide variety of views on morality and meta-ethics, as well as traditional religious teachings on altruism such as in Christianity.
 Effective altruism can also be in tension with religion where religion emphasizes spending resources on worship and evangelism instead of causes that do the most good.

 Other than Peter Singer and William MacAskill, philosophers associated with effective altruism include Nick Bostrom, Toby Ord, Hilary Greaves, and Derek Parfit.
+Economist Yew-Kwang Ng conducted similar research in welfare economics and moral philosophy.

+The Centre for Effective Altruism lists the following four principles that unite effective altruism: prioritization, impartial altruism, open truthseeking, and a collaborative spirit.
+To support people's ability to act altruistically on the basis of impartial reasoning, the effective altruism movement promotes values and actions such as a collaborative spirit, honesty, transparency, and publicly pledging to donate a certain percentage of income or other resources.

 Impartiality

-EA emphasizes impartial reasoning in that everyone's well-being counts equally.
+Effective altruism aims to emphasize impartial reasoning in that everyone's well-being counts equally.
 Singer, in his 1972 essay "Famine, Affluence, and Morality", wrote:

 It makes no moral difference whether the person I can help is a neighbor's child ten yards away from me or a Bengali whose name I shall never know, ten thousand miles away ...
 The moral point of view requires us to look beyond the interests of our own society.

+Impartiality combined with seeking to do the most good leads to prioritizing benefits to those who are in a worse state, because anyone who happens to be worse off will benefit more from an improvement in their state, all other things being equal.

+Scope of moral consideration

-An important consideration for moral impartiality is the question of which beings are deserving of moral consideration.
+One issue related to moral impartiality is the question of which beings are deserving of moral consideration.
 Some effective altruists consider the well-being of non-human animals in addition to humans, and advocate for animal welfare issues such as ending factory farming.
 Those who subscribe to longtermism include future generations as possible beneficiaries and try to improve the moral value of the long-term future by, for example, reducing existential risks.

-William Schambra has criticized the impartial logic of effective altruism, arguing that benevolence arising from reciprocity and face-to-face interactions is stronger and more prevalent than charity based on impartial, detached altruism.
-Such community-based charitable giving, he writes, is foundational to civil society and, in turn, democracy.